- Describe the structure and function neurons

 When we talk about neurons “firing” or being “active,” we’re talking about the action potential: a brief, positive change in the membrane potential along a neuron’s axon.
 When an action potential occurs, the neuron sends the signal to the next neuron in the communication chain, and, if an action potential also occurs in the next neuron, then the signal will continue being transmitted.
 What causes an action potential?
 When a neuron receives a signal from another neuron (in the form of neurotransmitters, for most neurons), the signal causes a change in the membrane potential on the receiving neuron.
 The signal causes opening or closing of voltage-gated ion channels, channels that open or close in response to changes in the membrane voltage.
 The opening of voltage-gated ion channels causes the membrane to undergo either a hyperpolarization, where the membrane potential increases in magnitude (becomes more negative) or a depolarization, where the membrane potential decreases in magnitude (becomes more positive).
 Whether the membrane undergoes a hyperpolarization or a depolarization depends on the type of voltage-gated ion channel that opened.

-Not all depolarizations result in an action potential.
+It is important to note that not all depolarizations result in an action potential.
 The signal must cause a depolarization that is large enough in magnitude to overcome the threshold potential, or the specific voltage that the membrane must reach for an an action potential to occur.
 The threshold potential is usually about -55 mV, compared to the resting potential of about -70 mV.
-If the threshold potential is reached, then an action potential is initiated at the axon hillock in the following stages:
+If the threshold potential is reached, then an action potential is initiated at the axon hillock in the following stages, through the action of the associated ion channels:

-- Depolarization: voltage-gated sodium channels open quickly after depolarization past the threshold potential.
+- Depolarization and voltage-gated sodium channels: voltage-gated sodium channels open quickly after depolarization past the threshold potential.
+The phrase “voltage-gated” refers to the idea that these channels only open if the membrane reaches a specific voltage; they are “gated” by the voltage.
+Depolarization of the axon hillock to -55 mV is sufficient to open the “gate” of the voltage-gated sodium channels.
 As sodium rushes into the axon (influx), the inside becomes relatively electrically positive (approximately +30 mV, compared to the initial resting potential of apprximately -70 mV).

-- Repolarization: shortly after the initial depolarization, the voltage-gated sodium channels close and remain closed (and cannot be opened) for about 1-2 milliseconds.
-Voltage-gated potassium channels then open, allowing potassium to rush out of the axon (efflux), causing the membrane to repolarize (become more negative).
+- Repolarization and voltage-gated potassium channels: shortly after the initial depolarization, the voltage-gated sodium channels close and remain closed for about 1-2 milliseconds.
+During this period, the voltage-gated sodium channels are “refractory” to opening, meaning they cannot open even if the membrane were at the appropriate voltage to allow them to.
+Voltage-gated potassium channels then open, allowing potassium to rush out of the axon (efflux) and causing the membrane to repolarize (become more negative).
+Just like the voltage-gated sodium channels that initiated the action potential, the voltage-gated potassium channels can only open when the membrane reaches a specific voltage.

-- Hyperpolarizaton: potassium continues leaving the axon to the point that the membrane potential dips below the normal resting potential.
+- Hyperpolarizaton and voltage-gated potassium channels: potassium continues leaving the axon to the point that the membrane potential dips below the normal resting potential.
 Sodium channels return to their resting state, meaning they are ready to open again if the membrane potential again exceeds the threshold potential.

-- Reset resting potential: The sodium-potassium pump and potassium leak channels reset the locations of sodium and potassium ions, reestablishing the membrane potential to allow another action potential to fire.
+- Reset resting potential and the sodium potassium pump: The sodium-potassium pump and potassium leak channels reset the locations of sodium and potassium ions, reestablishing the membrane potential to allow another action potential to fire.
+(These ion channels never stopped working during the action potential, but their effects were overwhelmed by the activities of the voltage-gated sodium and voltage-gated potassium ions.)

 These steps are illustrated here: